RedisLabs/redislabs-docs/content/rdi/installation/adding-tables-to-existing-pipeline.md

    > Note: The column `id` is a unique string in the DEBEZIUM_SIGNAL table

-5. The `CUSTOMERS` table will be added to the pipeline, and irs keys will be stored in the RDI bdb with no need to run `redis-di reset`.
+5. The `CUSTOMERS` table will be added to the pipeline, and its keys will be stored in the RDI bdb with no need to run `redis-di reset`.